Also A Poet

 Ada Calhoun, who grew up on St. Marks Place, interviewed 250 past and present East Villagers for this surprising New York City history, one of the best nonfiction books of 2015 according to Kirkus, The Boston Globe, and the Village Voice.

-Organizing the street’s centuries-long history around the moments when people have declared “St. Marks is dead,” this vibrant, idiosyncratic work—which in 2015 the Village Voice named the best nonfiction book about New York—offers what The Atlantic calls a “timely, provocative, and stylishly written” new take on urban nostalgia.More About St. Marks Is Dead
+Organizing the street’s centuries-long history around the moments when people have declared “St. Marks is dead,” this vibrant, idiosyncratic work offers what The Atlantic calls a “timely, provocative, and stylishly written” new take on urban nostalgia.More About St. Marks Is Dead

 Rave reviews from across the country.
 “Timely, provocative, and stylishly written,” said The Atlantic.
 “Sophisticated…A delightful book,” wrote The Wall Street Journal.
 “Nuanced, captivating, and thoroughly fun,” claimed the L.A.
 Review of Books.
 Amazoncalled it a Best Book of November 2015.
 The New York Times Book Review called it “an ecstatic roll call,” and named it a New York Times Editors’ Pick.